Writ: the data substrate

 Three serialization modes

-One logical document, three interchangeable representations, chosen by consumer need — and any value moves losslessly between all three:
+One logical document, three interchangeable representations, chosen by consumer need — with different safety guarantees and integrity requirements — and any value moves losslessly between all three:

-- Zero-copy — the native in-memory layout.
+- Zero-serialization — the native in-memory layout.
 Internal pointers are offsets, so heap, disk, and shared-memory bytes are the same bytes: no parse on read.
 This is what makes storage objects, cross-process IPC, and accelerator offload a pointer hand-off rather than a deserialization.
+It trusts its input — the fast path for memory you own.

 - Binary serial — a compact, validated wire format for network use, so a compromised peer cannot hand you a malformed document.
 HRPC frames Writ this way.